 Version 1.7 contains some big changes: FaceTrackNoIR is much more modular, so new headtrackers, filters and game-protocols can be added easily.

 FaceTrackNoIR is available for Windows-based PC's and has been succesfully used on XP, Vista, Windows 7 and Windows 8.
 The program was written in (Visual Studio) C++ The program also uses the Qt-toolkit from Nokia for the User-interface.
-FaceTrackNoIR is open-source: you can download the sources from the SourceForge repository.
+The PluginPack for FaceTrackNoIR is open-source: you can download the sources from the SourceForge repository.
 We are investigating the possibilities to build a Linux version.

 Several 3rd party developments API's are used to build parts of the program: